bola-de-gude-12/docs/Continia Expense Management/Development and Administration/On-Premises/Upgrade/Migrate from On-Premises to Cloud.md

 ---
 title: Migrating Expense Management from Business Central On-Premises to Cloud
-date: 09-07-2025
+date: 15-10-2025
-description:
+description: Guide to migrate Expense Management from on-premises to online
 id: EM-112
 lang: en
 ---

-# Migrating Expense Management from Business Central On-Premises to Cloud
+# Migrating Expense Management from Business Central on-premises to cloud

 If your organization currently uses Continia Expense Management in Microsoft Dynamics NAV/Business Central on-premises, but wants to move to the cloud, use this guide to migrate to Business Central online.